-- A. Conduct a Public Hearing to allow members of the public to provide comments on the need to consider adoption of an Ordinance to enforce Valley Water's mandatory water use restrictions; - B. Close the Public Hearing; and - C. Discuss, make a finding, and adopt the Ordinance ADOPTING DROUGHT OUTDOOR WATER CONSERVATION AND ENFORCEMENT MEASURES.
+- A. Conduct a Public Hearing to allow members of the public to provide comments on the need to consider adoption of an Ordinance to enforce Valley Water's mandatory water use restrictions; - B. Close the Public Hearing; and - C. Discuss, make a finding, and adopt the Ordinance, ADOPTING DROUGHT OUTDOOR WATER CONSERVATION AND ENFORCEMENT MEASURES as recommended by the Water Conservation and Demand Management Committee on May 19, 2022.